In March and April 1996, a group of genealogists organized the Kentucky

 you are interested does not have a page or is marked ADOPTABLE and you wish

-to participate, please contact our state coordinator, Denise Wells -
+to participate, please contact our state coordinator, Lena Harper -

 Volunteers are needed in all phases of the project.
 This includes creating